Last Updated: March 26, 2026

 Impact Injuries

 This is the number one health issue in captive payara.
 These fish are incredibly fast and powerful, and in tanks that are too small, they slam into the glass walls during bursts of speed or when startled.
 The result is broken fangs, damaged jaws, and facial injuries that can become infected.
-Broken fangs may or may not regrow depending on the severity.
+Broken fangs may or will not regrow depending on the severity.
 The only real prevention is a tank that’s long enough for the fish to swim and turn without hitting walls.

 Bacterial Infections